lululxvi/deeponet/README.md

 ## Questions

 To get help on how to use the data or code, simply open an issue in the GitHub "Issues" section.

+## License

+DeepONet cannot be used for commercial purposes because it is protected by a patent by Brown University.